Individual Therapy Sessions

 Whether we meet in person or over our state-of-the-art video conferencing network, you get the same in-depth transformative experience with me.
-I have been a student & practitioner of healing arts & medicines for 2 decades, & a professional educator for 3 decades.
+I have been a student & practitioner of healing arts & medicines for two decades, & a professional educator for three decades.
 My patient-students live all over the world.

 Counseling, bodywork (many styles), diet, & herbal therapies are my medical specialties.
 In some states, I am a licensed acupuncturist as well.
 I also specialize in the endocannabinoid system from a classical/eastern medical perspective.
 I treat individuals of all ages and backgrounds.